lrcfmd/kagome_database/geometrical_filter/README.md

-# For topological filtering, split_cif.py was used to separate the cif into elemental sublattice structures containing only one element.
+# Scripts for geometrical measurements/filters of kagome planes

+## For topological filtering,
-# split_cif.py
+split_cif.py
 Author: Judith Clymo
+split_cif.py was used to separate the cif into elemental sublattice structures containing only one element.

 Extract information about individual elements from cifs Description of the SplitCif script
 The script looks for a specific section in the cif – a line that starts with "_atom_site_occupancy" and considers the section from here until the first line starting with _ or loop or End.
 These were the key words ending the section with the atom positions.
 Everything before and after this section is included in all the split out cifs.
 Within the key section it's separated by element - the element is identified from the start of each line.
 We generate as many cifs as different elements that are identified, and include the lines which started with that element symbol.